Recipes for Love and Murder

-Recipes for Love and Murder is a South African dark comedy mystery television series based on the novels by Sally Andrew.
+Recipes for Love and Murder is a South African/Scottish cosy mystery dark comedy television series based on the Tannie Maria Mystery novels by Sally Andrew.
 The first two episodes screened at the 72nd Berlinale Series Market.
-It began airing on 20 March 2022 on M-Net.
+Season 1 began airing on 20 March 2022 on M-Net.
 Distributed by MultiChoice and Global Screen, and was released internationally on Acorn TV on 5 September.
+In November 2023, Acorn TV announced that Season 2 would begin filming in 2024.